 Secret weapon: My savage wit, especially when turned on myself

-Fred Bateman has been in technology-focused public relations for 25 years, and has guided Bateman Group through 10+ years of steady growth by staying true to his vision “to make a bigger market impact for a more select group of companies.”
-A proven PR strategist and writer, he formed Bateman Group in 2003 with a goal of creating the agency of choice for startups and established market leaders alike — a different breed of agency where content development was a core competency instead of a liability.
+Fred Bateman has been in technology-focused public relations for 27 years and has guided Bateman Group through 15 years of steady growth by staying true to his vision of helping a more select group of companies make a bigger impact on business and society.
+A proven PR strategist and writer, he formed Bateman Group in 2003 with a goal of building the agency of choice for disruptive startups and established market leaders alike — a PR industry innovator where content development was a core competency instead of a liability.

 In 2007, PR Week named Fred to its inaugural “40 Under 40” list of PR professionals “who have achieved tremendous feats” before the age of 40.
 He is the principal architect behind Bateman Group’s people-first company culture and progressive workplace policies.
-By assembling and retaining a stellar team of the top communications strategists in the industry, Fred has seen Bateman Group grow into one of the most award-winning agencies in the United States.
+By assembling and retaining a stellar team of the top communications strategists in the industry, Fred has seen Bateman Group grow into one of the most award-winning, fastest-growing agencies in the U.S.

-Fred is a proud graduate of Boston College and Boston College High School.
+Fred is a proud graduate of both Boston College and Boston College High School.

 Tyler has nearly 20 years of experience providing strategic counsel to startups and larger brands, and still gets excited telling stories about the companies that are changing how we live, work and play.Read More...